Brunch & Batter

 • Play around with the herbs.
 Try scallions, rosemary, or thyme.

 • Experiment with other cheeses.
-Just choose one that will melt well such as Gruyere.
+Just choose one that will melt well, such as Gruyère.

 • If not using bagels or muffins, try a toasty sourdough.
 Just be sure to use something substantial for bread so that the tuna doesn't soak through.